snphillips/art-thief/README.md

 (TODO: describe reason for Redis error and how to get around it)

-8) Now let's get the React client (front-end) working.
+8) To get the React client (front-end) working, follow the instruction in the following repo: https://github.com/snphillips/art-thief-client